NanoComp/meep/doc/docs/index.md

 ![](images/Meep-banner.png)
 </center>

- **Meep** is a free finite-difference time-domain (FDTD) simulation software package developed at MIT to model electromagnetic systems.
+ **Meep** is a free finite-difference time-domain (FDTD) simulation software package to model electromagnetic systems.
 Meep is an acronym which officially stands for *MIT Electromagnetic Equation Propagation*.
 Its features include:

 -   **Free software** under the [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License).
 -   Simulation in **1d, 2d, 3d**, and **cylindrical** coordinates.
 -   Distributed memory **parallelism** on any system supporting the [MPI](https://en.wikipedia.org/wiki/MPI) standard.
-Portable to any Unix-like systems such as [Linux](https://en.wikipedia.org/wiki/Linux) and [macOS](https://en.wikipedia.org/wiki/MacOS).
+Portable to any Unix-like system such as [Linux](https://en.wikipedia.org/wiki/Linux) and [macOS](https://en.wikipedia.org/wiki/MacOS).
 -   Arbitrary **anisotropic** electric permittivity ε and magnetic permeability μ, along with **dispersive** ε(ω) and μ(ω) including loss/gain and **nonlinear** (Kerr & Pockels) dielectric and magnetic materials, and electric/magnetic **conductivities** σ.
 -   **PML** absorbing boundaries and/or perfect conductor and/or **Bloch-periodic** boundary conditions.
 -   Exploitation of **symmetries** to reduce the computation size — even/odd mirror symmetries and 90°/180° rotations.